 SDPCG members also enjoy monthly gatherings called “Clay Day”.
 In this open workshop we have an opportunity to work on our own projects, learn from each other, and generally have fun away from the distractions of home or work.

 In addition to our monthly “Clay Day” we have an annual “Sandy Camp” retreat.
 The San Diego Polymer Clay Guild has been having a wonderful retreat since 1999.
 The first year was held in Imperial Beach.
 We then migrated to Old Town in San Diego.
 In 2001, we moved to Warner Springs Ranch, just outside of Julian.
 At “Sandy Camp” we offer different demos given by nationally acclaimed artists, as well as a workspace to do independent work on clay and have fun.
-With the closing of Warner Springs Ranch, Sandy Camp moved to the Temecula Creek Inn in Temecula, California in 2011.
+With the closing of Warner Springs Ranch, Sandy Camp moved to the Temecula Creek Inn in 2011 and then to the Crowne Plaza Hotel in Mission Valley in 2015.

 The list of classes offered through the SDPCG has exceeded even the most dedicated clay artist’s expectations.
 We offer classes from world-renowned artists from all facets of the art of polymer clay.
 A few years ago, we lost Julie Downing, a sister in polymer, to breast cancer.
 She was our “traveling clay sister”.
 She often participated in retreats and conferences that were held around the United States and abroad.
 Julie initiated a “challenge” and we have continued it in her memory.
 The object of the “Julie Challenge” is to have our members incorporate polymer clay into a piece that will include three components: a technique, a color, and an emotion.
 These three items are randomly selected and challenge the creativity of our members and brings out ideas whenever knew we had.